JuliaHerbinger/repid/README.md

 This repository is structured as follows:

 ```
     ├── R/                       # All implemented methods and general helper functions
     |   ├── simulations/         # Scripts for simulation examples in paper
     |   |   ├── analysis/        # Scripts used to create figures and tables in the paper for simulation examples
     |   |   ├── batchtools/      # Scripts used to create data for more complex simulation examples (Sec.
-4.2, A.4)
+4.2, Appendix B)
-    |   ├── real_world_example/ # Script used to create figure for titanic example in Section 5
+    |   ├── real_world_examples/ # Scripts used for modelling and to create figures for real-world examples in Section 5 and Appendix B
     ├── data/                    # Location where all generated data are stored
     │   ├── batchtools/          # Location where generated data of batchtools experiments are stored
     │   ├── sim_vine_vs_repid/   # Location where generated data of 1. simulation example (VINE vs. REPID) are stored
     │   ├── sim_weak/            # Location where generated data of 2. simulation example (Weaknesses of other methods) are stored
     │   ├── titanic/             # Location where pre-processed data of titanic example are stored
+    |   ├── california_housing/  # Location where pre-processed data of california housing example are stored
     |   notebooks/               # Python and R notebooks to generate data for VINE and titanic example
     ├── LICENSE
     └── README.md
 ```